alexpichel/okb-gatsby/content/posts/2015-12-03--impact-of-police-behavior-on-victim-reports/index.md

 date: "2015-12-03"
 cover: /assets/research.png
 logo: /assets/agency/psu-logo.png
+agencyid: "psu"
+agency: "Portland State University - 2003"
 category: "Research"
 tags:
+  - "Community Outreach"
-  - "community relations"
+  - "Domestic Violence"
-  - "domestic violence"
+  - "Family Violence"
-  - "Oregon"
+  - "Oregon Research"
-  - "victims"
+  - "Victims"
 subTitle: "Victims who get the outcomes they desire from police are more likely to utilize the police in the future than victims whose preferences did not match the outcome."
 ---